salman1204/Uptime-Monitoring-Application/README.md

-Project Title: Uptime-Monitoring-Application
+**Project Title: Uptime-Monitoring-Applicatin**
-Brief Description: A restful API to monitor up or down time of user defined links.
+**Brief Description: A restful API to monitor up or down time of user defined links.**
-Technologies: I will use Raw Node js to build this Application.
-As my only concern is to develope my raw node.js skill i will use File System for databas.
+**Technologies: I will use Raw Node js to build this Application.
+As my only concern is to develope my raw node.js skill i will use File System for databas.**

-#Features:
+**Features:**
 Create,Update,Delete User
 Token Based Authentication
 Login,Logout,Sign up